brandur/sorg/content/fragments-drafts/iphone-x.md

 I don't miss the home button.
-Its absence looks better to be sure, but far more importantly, the replacement interactions work better too.
+Its absence looks better to be sure, but far more importantly, the replacement interactions are _better_.
 Swiping up to go home works perfectly, and moving left from there to access multi-tasking is faster than the old double-press on home.